go-vela/community/migrations/README.md

 # Migrations

-This directory is meant to house a historical record migration changes between versions.
+This directory is meant to house a historical record of migration documentation and utilities between versions.

 **Migrations:**